asleshadesetty/Explainability-Audit-/README.md

 ## What the code does, step by step

-**Cell 1** — installs dependencies
+** 1** — installs dependencies

-**Cell 2** — imports and setup (sets random seed for reproducibility)
+** 2** — imports and setup (sets random seed for reproducibility)

-**Cell 3** — loads MultiNLI government/slate genres from HuggingFace
+** 3** — loads MultiNLI government/slate genres from HuggingFace

-**Cell 4** — loads BGE-M3 via HuggingFace AutoModel, adds a lightweight classification head so LIME and SHAP can work with it
+** 4** — loads BGE-M3 via HuggingFace AutoModel, adds a lightweight classification head so LIME and SHAP can work with it

-**Cell 5** — defines `predict_proba`, the function that runs the model and returns class probabilities
+** 5** — defines `predict_proba`, the function that runs the model and returns class probabilities

-**Cell 6** — Experiment 1: stability.
+** 6** — Experiment 1: stability.
 Generates perturbations, runs all three explanation methods, computes Spearman correlations

-**Cell 7** — Experiment 2: faithfulness.
+** 7** — Experiment 2: faithfulness.
 Keeps top-5 tokens from each method, measures confidence retention

-**Cell 8** — Experiment 3: audit readiness.
+** 8** — Experiment 3: audit readiness.
 Applies both thresholds, computes pass rates

-**Cell 9** — Visualizations (three-panel figure saved as PNG)
+** 9** — Visualizations (three-panel figure saved as PNG)

-**Cell 10** — Prints the results table for the paper
+** 10** — Prints the results table for the paper

-**Cell 11** — Qualitative example showing one explanation per method
+** 11** — Qualitative example showing one explanation per method

 ---